slemanz/ADVANCED_EMBEDDED_C/TDD/production_code/README.md

 - Remove non scheduled light schedule
 - Schedule the maximum supported number of events (128)
 - Schedule too many events

+### Using Test Spies

+Test spies act as covert operatives that intercept communications between the code under test and its dependencies.
+They capture parameters and return values without the production code's knowledge.
+In the LightScheduler example, the LightControllerSpy secretly records which lights were controlled and their states, while the FakeTimeService allows precise control over time reporting for reproducible tests.

+The LightControllerSpy implementation uses static variables (lastId and lastState) as a "dead drop" to store intercepted information.
+It implements the same interface as the real LightController, with `On()` and `Off()` functions that capture the parameters instead of controlling actual hardware.
+After test execution, special spy functions (GetLastId() and GetLastState()) retrieve the captured data for verification.

+This approach allows development to proceed even when hardware details are unknown.
+By defining clear interfaces for dependencies like time services and light controllers, we can create test doubles that simulate the eventual implementation.
+This leads to cleaner, more abstract interfaces that aren't polluted with low-level details and remain flexible for different hardware implementations.